Broussard, LA

 Frequently Asked Questions

-What is the crime rate in Broussard?
+What types of crime are most common in Broussard?

-What are the safest neighborhoods in Broussard?
+What are the safest areas in Broussard?

-Is Broussard a good place to live?
+Is Broussard a good place to buy a home from a safety perspective?